-At the height of the crisis he provoked in 1990, Iraqi President Saddam Husayn offered to withdraw from Kuwait if Israel withdrew from Arab territories it occupied.
-The United States and others denied a linkage, but on the day after the Gulf war began, January 18, 1991, President Bush declared, "When all this is over, we want to be the healers" On March 6, he defined U.S. postwar goals to include finding solutions to the Arab-Israeli conflict and the Lebanon situation, and sent Secretary of State Baker to the Middle East to organize a conference.
+In 1990, Iraqi President Saddam Hussein offered to withdraw from Kuwait if Israel withdrew from Arab territories it occupied.
+The United States and others denied a linkage, but on the day after the Gulf war began, January 18, 1991, President Bush declared, "When all this is over, we want to be the healers ...."
+On March 6, he defined U.S. postwar goals to include finding solutions to the Arab-Israeli conflict and the Lebanon situation, and sent Secretary of State Baker to the Middle East to organize a conference.
 The end of the Cold War and the decline of the Soviet Union aided him.
-During the Gulf war, the Soviets did not use their U.N. veto to prevent action and banned arms exports to Iraq.
-They needed Western aid and agreed with U.S. initiatives.
+The Soviets needed Western aid and agreed with U.S. initiatives.
 They also were unable to continue diplomatic, military, and financial aid to Iraq, Syria, and the Palestine Liberation Organization (PLO).
 The failed August 1991 Moscow coup sidelined hard-liners.
 U.S. policymakers no longer viewed the Soviet Union as obstructionist and sought it to cosponsor of a peace conference.

 Arab states, whose unity was damaged in the Gulf war, recognized the United States as the remaining superpower.
 Egypt, Syria, and the Gulf states (Saudi Arabia, Kuwait, Bahrain, the United Arab Emirates, Qatar, Oman) joined the anti-Iraq coalition.
 Gulf regimes depend on U.S. and allied military might.
-Since Camp David, Egypt has been a U.S. ally and the second largest recipient of U.S. foreign aid.
-Syria, opposed to Saddam Husayn and seeking benefactors, sent troops to defend Saudi Arabia.
+Since Camp David, Egypt has been the second largest recipient of U.S. foreign aid.
+Syria, opposed to Saddam Hussein and seeking benefactors, sent troops to defend Saudi Arabia.
 The PLO and Jordan, however, were sympathetic to Iraq and debilitated by the choice.
-The Gulf states ended aid for Jordan and the PLO as Palestinians fled the Gulf, inundating Jordan.
 European and other sympathy for the Palestinian cause eroded temporarily as Iraqi missiles hit Israeli civilian sites.
 Meanwhile, in the West Bank and Gaza, moderates argued for negotiations to ease the plight of the people.
 Thus, each party to the peace conference sought U.S. support: Egypt as a consequence of Camp David; Syria to replace lost Soviet patronage; Jordan to reclaim lost goodwill, aid, and trade; the Palestinians for some gain after years of loss; Israel because of its dependence on external, especially U.S., aid and resources.